BHornick/Input-Form-2.0/README.md

 Pillow

 Known bugs:
--Close option from admin menu does not work
+-improper formating(extra blank lines) on output when loaded from existing file

 TODO:
 -fix bugs
+-reject improper files with error message
--remove all console prints, replace with on-screen visual updates -check resolution scaling - should work on any device, regardless of screen ratio/resolution
+-remove all console prints, replace with on-screen visual updates where possible/needed -check resolution scaling - should work on any device, regardless of screen ratio/resolution